avipars/CS-Resources/math/logic/README.md

 K3,3 - Graph that has 3 vertices on left, 3 on right that is bipartite and complete

 ![K3,3 graph](k3.png)

+#### Good to know

+Implication: A ⇒ B

+  * A implies B (If A then B)

+    - A ⇒ B is false when A is true and B is false, but otherwise it's true

+Meta-Deduction: A ⊢ B

+  * A proves B

+    - B can be proved using A as premise

+  * ⊢ A

+    - A is a tautology (every premise can deduce A)

+Meta-implication: A ⊨ B

+  * A entails B

+    - B is true in every structure where A is true

+    - In every model, it is not the case that A is true and B is false

+First order logic = Predicate logic (For all, There exists)

+* If A ⊢ B then A ⊨ B (soundness theorem)

+* If A ⊨ B then A ⊢ B (completeness theorem)

+Propositional logic = sentential logic (L arrow and L2)

 ### Useful Links